Wing Bowl

 Wing Bowl was an annual eating contest founded in 1993 by Philadelphia talk-radio hosts Angelo Cataldi and Al Morganti.
 The contest was first broadcast on WIP.

 About 150 people attended Wing Bowl I (held in a hotel) in 1993 to see a competition between two contestants.
 The event pitted competitive eaters in a Buffalo wing eating contest.
 The Wing Bowl was traditionally held on the Friday before the Super Bowl.
 The event, which began as a radio promotion, grew to encompass television, the Internet, and a contest for women who were termed "the Wingettes."

 From 2000 to 2018, the event was held at Philadelphia's Wells Fargo Center, where they did live broadcasts on 94-WIP-FM.
 There were no television deals to broadcast the event live; however, a replay was usually shown on CW 57, Comcast SportsNet, or one of the other local stations within the following week.
 The Wing Bowl drew crowds of over 20,000.

-The final Wing Bowl, Wing Bowl XXVI was held on February 2, 2018 and the winner was Molly Schuyler, who devoured a record 501 wings in a half hour.
+The final Wing Bowlin Philadelphia, Wing Bowl XXVI was held on February 2, 2018, and the winner was Molly Schuyler, who devoured a record 501 wings in a half hour.